iavr/drvq/README.md

 It carries out search by naive, exhaustive computation, which is the slowest, verifies  correctness of method `exact`, and measures the precision of approximate methods `fast`, `approx` in a number of ways.
 Timings are provided for all methods.
 A set of input files is used for evaluation by default, and all measurements are averaged over all given query points (vectors).

+With the default options and provided data, `exact` is roughly `10x` faster than naive computation, exhaustive computation, and `fast` is roughly `1000x` faster than `exact`.

 The first few options refer to input/output files, paths, etc. exactly as for `train` and `label`.
 Option `--query` can be specified to choose a single input file by its id from the given list of files; otherwise, all input files are considered.
-The remaining options are specific to the provide measurements and are rather self-explanatory.
+The remaining options are specific to the provided measurements and are rather self-explanatory.

 Citation
 --------